sampsyo/cs6120/content/blog/2025-12-19-musings-on-aliasing-in-rust.md

   foo(&mut *r1, &mut x);
 }
 ```
 `r1` and `&mut x` alias so making mutable references from them creates aliasing mutable references.
 This leads to undefined behavior, manifesting in an incorrect result when when calling `foo` as it gets optimized to `foo_opt` because it's args are `noalias`.
-Another way too look at this is `rustc` cannot attach `noalias` to the args of  `bar(x: *mut i32, y: *mut i32)` in the emitted LLVM.
+Another way to look at this is `rustc` cannot attach `noalias` to the args of  `bar(x: *mut i32, y: *mut i32)` in the emitted LLVM without possibly breaking code.

 Though, passing around raw pointers is probably unlikely to occur in most Rust code as dereferencing them is unsafe.
-It's more likely a safe abstraction allowing mutating shared references, *interior mutability* would be used.
-In Rust these are called `Cell`s.
-A function `bar` on two possibly aliasing mutable references is contrived, so a practical example of using this is creating a struct which you want shared references to but [whose operations cache themselves, requiring mutating some internal field](https://doc.rust-lang.org/std/cell/#implementation-details-of-logically-immutable-methods).
-The various `Cell`s are built off of the [primitive](https://doc.rust-lang.org/std/cell/struct.UnsafeCell.html) `UnsafeCell`. `UnsafeCell`s provide a method `get()` which gets mutable aliases to it's interior data.
+It's more likely a safe abstraction over mutable shared references would be used.
+In Rust these are called `Cell`s, providing a property refered to as *interior mutability*, the ability to mutate a value despite that value being accessed through a shared reference.
+A practical example of using this is creating a value which clients can obtain shared references to but [whose operations cache themselves, requiring mutating some internal field](https://doc.rust-lang.org/std/cell/#implementation-details-of-logically-immutable-methods) despite the operations on that value "logically immutable". `Cell`s (and friends like `RefCell`) are built off of the [primitive](https://doc.rust-lang.org/std/cell/struct.UnsafeCell.html) `UnsafeCell`. `UnsafeCell`s provide a method `get()` which gets mutable aliases to it's interior data.
 For example:
 ```rust
 let x: &UnsafeCell<i32> = &4120.into();
 let r1 = x.get();
 let r2 = x.get();
 // r1 and r2 are aliasing *mut i32s
 ```
 The super power of `UnsafeCell` in the above is it is perfectly defined behavior to call `x.get()` and use the mutable aliases to shared memory it returns.
 However, with mutable alias to its memory, `&UnsafeCell` loses the ability to be treated like a normal shared reference and the compiler builds in special support for it.
-As with the above raw pointers, one way this manifests is when `&UnsafeCell` (or any of its derivatives like `Cell` or `RefCell`) is used as a function arg, it cannot be annotated with `noalias` when compiled to LLVM.
+As with the above raw pointers, one way this manifests is when `&UnsafeCell` (or any of its derivatives like `Cell` or `RefCell`) is used as a function arg: it cannot be annotated with `noalias` when compiled to LLVM.

 The interesting thing about `Cell`s and especially `RefCell`s is they end up forcing the compiler to treat them as possibly having mutable aliases despite them being safe types.
 Looking at [Rust's ABI code (same link as above)](https://github.com/rust-lang/rust/blob/cb79c42008b970269f6a06b257e5f04b93f24d03/compiler/rustc_ty_utils/src/abi.rs#L273), there are only two other cases in which `noalias` doesn't annotate function args:
 ```rust